-What are closing costs, and how much should I expect to pay?
+What are closing costs?
+How much should I expect to pay?

 Closing costs include things like title insurance, prepaid escrows, and legal costs.
 A good rule of thumb is to put away 2-3% of the home's price in anticipation of these outlays.